Study 10 hrs/week and complete in 4 mo.

 Based on US job data

-Get started learning data science through interactive content like quizzes, videos, and hands-on programs.
+Get started learning data analytics through interactive content like quizzes, videos, and hands-on programs.
 Our learn-by-doing approach is the most effective way to learn data skills.

-Advance quickly and successfully through the curriculum with the support of expert reviewers whose detailed feedback will ensure you master all the right skills.
+Advance quickly and successfully through the curriculum with detailed and personalized feedback from our reviewer network which will ensure you master all the right skills.

-Draw inspiration and knowledge from your student community and stay on track with the support of mentors directly in the classroom when you need guidance on specific challenges or projects.
+Draw inspiration and knowledge from your student community.
+Stay on track with the support of the mentor network directly in the classroom when you need guidance on specific challenges or projects.

 As a data scientist at Looplist, Juno built neural networks to analyze and categorize product images, a recommendation system to personalize shopping experiences for each user, and tools to generate insight into user behavior.

 Formerly a chemical engineer and data analyst, David created a personalized data science master's program using online resources.
-He has studied hundreds of online courses and is excited to bring the best of the best to Udacity students.
+He has studied hundreds of online courses and is excited to bring the best to Udacity students.